-Chris was one of the original E3G start-up team from 2004 to 2008, during which time he coordinated the Europe in the World project.
-He then rejoined E3G in May 2012 following 4 years as a senior policy advisor at Green Alliance where he led work on EU engagement and carbon capture and storage.
+Chris was one of the original E3G start-up team from 2004 to 2008, during which he coordinated the groundbreaking Europe in the World project.
+He rejoined E3G in May 2012 following 4 years as a senior policy advisor at Green Alliance where he led work on EU engagement, coal policy, and carbon capture and storage.
 Amongst other cross-sectoral initiatives he compiled and edited the October 2008 publication ‘A last chance for coal: making carbon capture and storage a reality’, and the March 2010 publication ‘Unlocking a low-carbon Europe: perspectives on EU budget reform’.
 He also convened the September 2009 UK CCS dialogue of over 40 organisations.